 - 1. Addresses the letter to the non-compliant participant. - 2.
-Specifies who is in non-compliance. - 3.
+Specifyies who is in non-compliance. - 3.
 Adds the required text explaining how the participant didn't meet requirements.
-For example, "You didn't meet with your provider on [date] at the scheduled time [time]." - 4.
-Closes affected component code(s) with IC and contractor code(s) with actual ending date. - 5.
-Enters PR component code in eJAS with a scheduled end date that coincides with the good cause appointment date, between 10 and 14 calendar days. - 6.
-Invites and documents in eJAS at least two other relevant professionals, such as a social service specialist or someone from another agency who is working with the participant, to the good cause/NCS case staffing appointment.
+For example, "You didn't meet with your provider on [date] at the scheduled time [time]." - Closes affected component code(s) with IC and contractor code(s) with actual ending date.

+- 5. Enters PR component code in eJAS with a scheduled end date that coincides with the good cause appointment date, between 10 and 14 calendar days. - 6.
+Invites and documents in eJAS at least two other relevant professionals, such as https://example.com/other-agency-who-is-working-with-the-participant, to the good cause/NCS case staffing appointment.
 A minimum of two professionals is required with the assigned worker (WFPS or WFSSS) counting as one professional. - 7.
 Documents whether the Child Welfare (CW) were or are involved with the family, and if so, if CW was invited to the good cause/NCS case staffing appointment.